-What is universal design?
+What is Universal Design?

 Simply put, those who are implementing and pushing universal design want their products, services, or buildings to be accessible by anyone and everyone.
-This means that the biggest trends in universal design improve the functionality of a building, including residences as well as public spaces.
+This means that the biggest universal design trends improve the functionality of a building, including residences as well as public spaces.
 Some of the options, when it comes to making a home that fits the universal design, include:

-- single-storey homes with ramp access
+- Single-storey homes with ramp access.

-- wider elevators to accomodate wheelchairs
+- Wider elevators to accomodate wheelchairs.

-- wheelchair accessible bathroom fixtures, including shower spaces
+- Wheelchair accessible bathroom fixtures, including shower spaces.

-- lower kitchen countertops and appliances
+- Lower kitchen countertops and appliances.

-- re-designed handles and door hardware
+- Re-designed handles and door hardware.

-- wider hallways to allow for mixed turning radii.
+- Wider hallways to allow for mixed turning radii.

 These home trends ensure that the house is more available to anyone who will live in it in the future.
 While there are many architects and contractors pushing for universal design, it’s interesting to note that the majority of the push is coming from consumers.

-What are the implications?
+What Are the Implications?